-In 1994 Roger Malinowski and Philip Novotny formed the Beast of Burden Company, (now known as BOB) in San Luis Obispo, California.
-The bicycle industry professional and the airline mechanic started by building Yak bike trailers with quick release attachment.
-As the two grew older and had families, they saw a need for a new kind of stroller, and the BOB Sport Utility jogging stroller was born.
-In 2005, the two men continued to revolutionize the stroller world by being the first to put a locking swivel wheel on a jogger, making it more versatile and user friendly.
-In 2011, the company was acquired by Britax and now offers a full line of stroller options designed for almost every lifestyle.
+In 1994, Roger Malinowski and Philip Novotny formed the Beast of Burden Company, which is now known as BOB.
+They formed their company in San Luis Obispo, California.
+The bicycle industry professional and the airline mechanic started BOB with Yak bike trailers with quick release attachment.
+As the two had families, they saw a need for a new kind of stroller, and the BOB Sport Utility jogging stroller was born.
+In 2005, the men continued to revolutionize the stroller world creating the first locking swivel wheel on a jogger, making it more versatile and user-friendly.
+In 2011, the company was acquired by Britax and offers a full line of stroller options designed for every lifestyle.

-This chart compares the overall scores for every jogging stroller we tested.
-The BOB Revolution Flex (shown in blue) earned the second highest score, making it easy to see how it earned an Editors' Choice winner.
+This graph looks at the overall scores for the jogging strollers we tested.
+The BOB Revolution Flex (shown in blue) earned the second highest score, making it easy to see why it won an Editors' Choice award.

-The sections below provide details of how well the Revolution performed during testing for each metric.
-The metric scores were used to determine the overall score, with an emphasis on run-ability and ease of use.
+The sections below provide details on how the Revolution performed during testing for each metric.
+The metric performance was used to determine the overall score, with an emphasis on run-ability and ease of use.

-The Revolution scored a 9 of 10 for run-ability, earning the highest score for the metric and tying with the Thule Urban Glide.
+The Revolution scored a 9 of 10 for run-ability, earning the highest score for the metric and tying with the Thule Urban Glide 2.
 This stroller sports a locking swivel front wheel, a design that seems to be supplanting the fixed wheel options for serious runners in our tests.

-The Flex offers an adjustable handlebar with an 11 inch range that helps parents maintain good biomechanics when running.
+The Flex offers an adjustable handlebar with an 11-inch range that helps parents maintain proper biomechanics when running.
 The handlebar is foam covered and has a wrist strap near the middle that works well with both hands.
-The handlebar shape is not as ergonomic as the bar on the Thule Urban Glide, but it is still nicer than those that don't adjust.
+The handlebar shape is not as ergonomic as the bar on the Thule Urban Glide 2, but it is still nicer than those that don't adjust.